ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 I took a large, _Arrested Development_-with-the-_Charlie Brown_-music-in-the-background sigh on the corner of Canal and Essex, directly across from the remains of the white shirt gang.
 I got a chicken sandwich, then on the walk home up Canal, I saw the creepy brunette ina red dress again, she made a point to look at me with a big frown, as though I had just disappointed her.
 I tried giving her a "what the fuck is wrong with you" look, and walked home, where I chastised those potentially audio surveilling me for sexism in operational tactics.

 Given everything that happened in the past few months, along with the Federal Government denying the right to abortion despite trying to pass a law codifying it, it seemed like the right move.
 And just in case I was right about the TV producer thing, in the back of my mind, I remembered the large collection of stolen and bootleg DVDs I had in my closet.
-# Part 1 Chapter 1 -- Pre Weber-Aufderhar
+# Part 1 Chapter 1 -- Pre Runolfsdottir Group

 ### Draft